pierre-24/phonopy-vibspec/DOCUMENTATION.md

 Contributions, either with [issues](https://github.com/pierre-24/phonopy-vibspec/issues) or [pull requests](https://github.com/pierre-24/phonopy-vibspec/pulls) are welcomed.

-### Install
+### Install (for dev)

-If you want to contribute, this is the usual deal: start by [forking](https://guides.github.com/activities/forking/), then clone your fork and use the following install procedures instead.
+Rather than the installation procedure given on top if this document, if you want to contribute, this is the usual deal: start by [forking](https://guides.github.com/activities/forking/), then clone your fork and use the following install procedures instead.

 ```bash